 Daily Life Setup

-Open your ECG electricity account, arrange water supply if not included in your lease, and set up internet with one of the major providers (MTN, Telecel, or AirtelTigo all offer home broadband).
+Open your ECG electricity account, arrange water supply if not included in your lease, and set up internet with one of the major providers – our best internet in Ghana guide compares MTN, Telecel, and AirtelTigo home broadband packages.
 Install ride-hailing apps – Bolt is widely used in Accra and Kumasi.
-If you plan to drive, obtain an International Driving Permit before you leave home and arrange local vehicle insurance on arrival.
+For a full picture of getting around, see our transportation in Ghana guide.
+If you plan to drive, review the driving laws in Ghana and obtain an International Driving Permit before you leave home – arrange local vehicle insurance on arrival.
 Remember that Ghana drives on the right.

 STEP Enrollment and Integration